 Learn more about how Norwex provides antibac benefits http://www.fastgreenclean.com/search/label/antibacterial

 As always, feel free to contact me with questions regarding any Norwex product.
-You can shop online from my website directly http://rebeccalange.norwex.biz.
-If you'd like to receive my newsletter with exclusive customer-only specials, please fill out the contact form here http://www.norwex.biz/pws/rebeccalange/tabs/contact.aspx!
+You can shop online by clicking Shop Online above, or directly from my website at http://rebeccalange.norwex.biz.
+If you'd like to receive my newsletter with Norwex specials, please fill out the contact form here http://rebeccalange.norwex.biz/en_US/customer/subscribe-to-consultant-specials.
+If you would like to schedule a party, discuss career opportunities at Norwex, or have any questions about our products, I invite you to send me a message here http://rebeccalange.norwex.biz/en_US/customer/about-me